FreeDurok/freedurok.github.io/content/posts/01_Velociraptor to Timesketch.md

     3. Import and display on Timesketch

 ## Lab Environment
-Il LAB che sto utilizzando per il test è composto da:
+The LAB environment used for this test consists of:

-- 1 Domain Controller - Windows Server 2025
+- 1 Domain Controller – Windows Server 2025
     - Velociraptor Client

-- 1 Workstation - Windows 11 Pro
+- 1 Workstation – Windows 11 Pro
     - Hayabusa
     - Velociraptor Client
 - 1 Kali
-    - CobaltStrike
+    - Cobalt Strike
-- 1 Ubuntu 24.04 - CPU 1x4 - Ram 8GB - Disk 50GB
+- 1 Ubuntu 24.04 – CPU 1x4 – RAM 8GB – Disk 50GB
     - Velociraptor Server
-        - Docker Deploy
+        - Docker deployment
     - Timesketch
-        - Docker Deploy
+        - Docker deployment

-Salto lo step delle installazioni delle macchine e la configurazione della kali, ho usato cobaltstrike ed harriet per seminare degli IOC nell’ambiente ma si può usare qualsiasi cosa.

-Non ho configurato gli audit sui DC, poichè il focus è la procedura di costruzione della timeline e la sua automazione lavorando su server singolo.

-Intanto iniziamo con la prima timeline, ovvero utilizzare hayabusa per generare una Timeline e poi caricarla su TimeSketch.

-Per fare questo ci muoviamo sulla macchina Ubuntu e ci apprestiamo ad installare Timesketch tramite Docker.
+The steps for installing the virtual machines and configuring Kali are skipped.
+Cobalt Strike and Harriet were used to seed IOCs in the environment, but any method can be used for this purpose.

+Audit policies on the Domain Controller were not configured, as the focus is on the timeline creation procedure and its automation, working on a single server.

+We will start with the first timeline: using Hayabusa to generate a timeline and then import it into Timesketch.

+To do this, we move to the Ubuntu machine and proceed to install Timesketch via Docker.
 ### Install Docker on Ubuntu

 [Ubuntu](https://docs.docker.com/engine/install/ubuntu/)